somefunAgba/NLSIG-COVID19Lab/osspaper/paper.md

  - improved nonlinear modelling power

 Ultimately, the development of the `NLSIG-COVID19Lab` was motivated by research needs, in that, it illustrates the power of the nlogistic-sigmoid neural pipeline. `NLSIG-COVID19Lab` provides an optimization workflow with functions to make modelling and monitoring the COVID-19 pandemic easier and reliable.
-Notably, instead of engaging in false prophecy or predictions on the cumulative growth of an ongoing growth phenomena, whose source is both uncertain and complex to be encoded in current mathematical models [@christopoulosEfficientIdentificationInflection2016;@matthewWhyModelingSpread2020], on the contrary, this software package makes projections by means of:
+Notably, on the contrary, instead of engaging in false prophecy or predictions on the cumulative growth of an ongoing growth phenomena, whose source is both uncertain and complex to be encoded in current mathematical models [@christopoulosEfficientIdentificationInflection2016;@matthewWhyModelingSpread2020], this software package makes projections by means of:

-- two-dimensional perspective metrics (YIR and XIR) for robust monitoring of the growth-process being modelled in an area or locale of interest.
+- two-dimensional perspective metrics: Y-to-Inflection Ratio (YIR, Here Y = Infections or Deaths); X-to-Inflection Ratio (XIR, Here X = Time in Days) for robust monitoring of the growth-process being modelled in an area or locale of interest.

 - adaptation of the Dvoretzky–Kiefer–Wolfowitz (DKW) inequality for the Kolmogorov–Smirnov (KS) test to construct a non-parametric confidence interval of uncertainty on the nlogistic-sigmoid model with a 99% probability ($\alpha=0.01$) by default.

 `NLSIG-COVID19Lab` is useful as a quick real-time monitoring tool for the COVID-19 pandemic.
-It was designed to be used by humans, both researchers and non-researchers.
+It was designed to be used by humans: both researchers and non-researchers.

-`NLSIG-COVID19Lab` is currently written in MATLAB but will be implemented in other languages in the future.
+`NLSIG-COVID19Lab` is currently written in MATLAB but will be implemented in other programming languages in the future.

 The user-client end (both user application scripts and graphical user interface) of the `NLSIG-COVID19Lab` is designed to provide a friendly interface demonstrating the `NLSIG` modelling power for time-series growth processes from data.